SBZed/Progressive-Web-App/README.md

 ```sh
 npm run build
 ```
-- to host/publish your project on internet, go to https://www.netlify.com/
+- to host/publish your project on the internet, go to https://www.netlify.com/
 - do login/signup
 - drag and drop your `build` folder in space netlify given
-- within 2 minutes your site will be published and you'll have link e.g. https://reverent-lalande-2b2235.netlify.app/
+- within 2 minutes your site will be published and you'll have a link e.g. https://reverent-lalande-2b2235.netlify.app/
 - can publish also on https://progressiveapp.store

 ## 5. Install App on Mobile/Desktop
-- When you open fully certficed and published PWA Application in browser of desktop/mobile (Check Lighthouse report for it), you will get option to install that app on desktop/mobile.
+- When you open a fully certified and published PWA Application in the browser of desktop/mobile (Check Lighthouse report for it), you will get the option to install that app on desktop/mobile.

 ![install-pwa-on-desktop](./public/images/install-on-desktop.png)